rafaelvzago/skupper-tests/collections/ansible_collections/rhsiqe/skupper/roles/create_connector/README.md

 ## Notes

 - The namespace is derived as `<namespace_prefix>-<namespace_name>`.
-- The generated manifest file is stored in the `expose_connector_output_path` directory, named according to the inventory host.
+- The generated manifest file is stored in the `create_connector_output_path` directory, named according to the inventory host.
 - Ensure the `kubernetes.core.k8s` module is installed to use this role.

 ## License